Google Fi Coverage Map

 From our crowd-sourced data, Verizon's median download speed across the country are 61.2 Mbps.

-Google Fi's median download speeds are 152.3 Mbps!
+Google Fi's median download speeds are an impressive 152.3 Mbps.

 Google Fi also has faster upload performance.
 Median upload speeds on Google Fi are 17.3 Mbps, while median upload speed on Verizon are 11.
 7 Mbps.